dbisiw07/100-Programming-Projects/README.md

 * Design and Implement an Airline Management System

-* Design and Implement Land Registration System in Ghana
+* Design and Implement Land Registration System

 * Design a Profile Registration App for BECE Candidates to choose their secondary schools and programmes they want to pursue

-* Design and Implement Employee HR and Payment System for a Private School in Ghana
+* Design and Implement Employee HR and Payment System for a Private School
-* Design and Implement Voter Registration System in Ghana
+* Design and Implement Voter Registration System

-* Design and Implement Vehicle Registration and Management System for Ghana
+* Design and Implement Vehicle Registration and Management System

 * Design and Implement Online Voting System for Knust SRC Elections